And what do you think about putting yesterday's first half hour up on Facebook too?

 Here is the bite.

-This this morning on Fox News Channel's Fox and Friends.
+This this morning on Fox News channels Fox and Friends.

 And this is what Brennan said.

-He's the White House assistant to the president for counterterrorism.
+He's the White House assistant to the President for counterterrorism.

 This is what Brennan said about the raid on Osama bin Laden.

-The president had decided that the uh the raid that was conducted on Sunday provided maximum chances for mission success.
+The president had decided that the raid that was conducted on Sunday provided maximum chances for mission success, again, getting bin Laden, having that proof.

-At the same time he had uh supreme confidence in the ability of the assaulters to carry out this operation successfully and stealthily uh so that they were able to get out without uh engaging any Pakistani forces, and that's how he decided on the raid option.
+At the same time, he had supreme confidence in the ability of the assaulters to carry out this operation successfully and stealthily so that they were able to get out without engaging any Pakistani forces.

 Okay, there you have it.

-See, the president had decided the raid was conducted on Sunday, provided maximum chances for mission success.
+See, the president had decided the raid was conducted on Sunday provided maximum chances for mission success.

-Getting bin Laden having that proof had supreme confidence in the ability of the assaulters.
+Getting bin Laden, having that proof, had supreme confidence in the ability of the assaulters.

-The assaulters, this is SEAL Team Six.
+This is SEAL Team 6.

-Seymour Hirsch, New Yorker magazine.
+Seymour Hirsch, New Yorker Magazine.

-This is from a weekly standard reminder.
+This is from a Weekly Standard Reminder.

 According to the New Yorkers Seymour Hirsch, it's an executive assassination ring, essentially, and it's been going on and on and on under President Bush authority.